czyzby/gdx-lml/README.md

 Your opinions, comments and testing can help as well.
 Don't be afraid to inform me about bugs and functionalities that are missing or the ones you are not a huge fan of.

 ## What's new
+1.4 -> 1.5:

+- Added `getPreference` methods to `PreferencesService`.
+Now you can also access preferences "manually" instead of injecting them.
+- Added `setCreateMissingDependencies` to `AutumnApplication`.
+Now you can easily turn off injection of not annotated classes without providers.

 1.3 -> 1.4:

 - Views are now additionally resized before showing, which fixes bugs with some viewports where not every screen was resized properly.